 - In Asti, we stayed at the La Fabbrica dell’Oro Hotel (affiliate link).
-We found it to be clean and centrally-located, and we enjoyed our Palio-themed room, as well as all the black & white family photographs in the entryway.
+The hotel was clean and centrally-located, and it was just around the corner from a tiny supermarket.
+We enjoyed our Palio-themed room, as well as all the black & white family photographs adorning the entryway.
 (The other night, we stayed at a lovely agriturismo in the Monferrato hills.)

 - For more information, visit the Asti Province Tourism website.

 - Need more inspiration?
 This link contains an index of all my posts from Italy.